New Student – Services and Information

 Moodle or Canvas account to be activated after setting up

 your SHP email account.

-If the module is not listed in “My Courses,”
+When using Moodle, if the module is not listed in “My Courses,”

 enroll by clicking on “Quick Links” then

 “SHP Welcome Session” in the course listings and